Analysis of the Hopfield Model Incorporating the Effects of Unlearning: Performance analysis

 \subsection{Heat Map of Memory Capacity}

-In this subsection, we systematically investigate the memory capacity $\alpha_{\mathrm{c}}$ as a function of the parameters $\epsilon$ and $\gamma$.
+In this subsection, we systematically investigate the RS estimate of the memory capacity $\alpha_{\mathrm{c}}$ as a function of the parameters $\epsilon$ and $\gamma$.
 Figure~\ref{fig:heatmap-of-alphac} presents the results as a heatmap, where the horizontal and vertical axes represent $\gamma$ and $\epsilon$, respectively.
-We compute the capacity $\alpha_{\mathrm{c}}$ at each point in this parameter space.
-As shown in the figure, there is a distinct, crescent-shaped region of high capacity (indicated in yellow), suggesting that the performance of unlearning is highly sensitive to the choice of $\epsilon$ and $\gamma$.
+We compute the RS estimate of the capacity $\alpha_{\mathrm{c}}$ at each point in this parameter space.
+As shown in the figure, there is a crescent-shaped region where the RS estimate of the capacity is relatively large (indicated in yellow), suggesting that the performance of unlearning is highly sensitive to the choice of $\epsilon$ and $\gamma$.

-The white dashed curve indicates the trajectory in the $(\epsilon, \gamma)$ plane that maximizes the signal-to-noise ratio, as proposed in Ref.~\cite{nokura1996unlearning}.
-This theoretical curve shows excellent agreement with our numerical results in the small-$\gamma$ regime.
+The white dashed curve is shown as a reference curve motivated by the parameter relation obtained in the signal-to-noise analysis of Ref.~\cite{nokura1996unlearning}.
+In that analysis, the optimal parameters satisfy the approximate relation